kchang00/chang_k_khalifa_m_musicMixer/README.md

 #Animal Tracks Music Mixer!

-Drag and drop different sound effects to make your own music!
+Drag and drop different animal sounds to make your own music!
 Select a beat and get the animal band together!

 ~ Activity Log ~